Pac-Man Championship Edition 2

 is a maze arcade game developed by Bandai Namco Studios and published by Bandai Namco Entertainment.
 An installment in the Pac-Man series, it was released for PlayStation 4, Windows, and Xbox One on September 15, 2016; an updated version featuring an exclusive 2-player co-op mode, Pac-Man Championship Edition 2 Plus, was released for Nintendo Switch on February 22, 2018.
 It is a direct sequel to Pac-Man Championship Edition and the follow-up of Pac-Man Championship Edition DX+.
+The game was offered for free by Bandai Namco at the beginning of the COVID-19 pandemic to promote staying at home.